 While a multi-carburetor configuration is quite common and reliable, it does present another wrinkle in your carburetor tuning regimen: keeping them synchronized.

-In this context, carb synchronization is a fancy way saying that you’re making sure all of the carburetors act in unison to deliver balanced amounts of fuel into their respective cylinders, so your motorcycle’s power output is smooth and predictable.
+In this context, carb synchronization is a fancy way of saying that you’re making sure all of the carburetors act in unison to deliver balanced amounts of fuel into their respective cylinders, so your motorcycle’s power output is smooth and predictable.
 And since vacuum directly relates to fuel delivery for a typical carbureted motorcycle engine, it means you can use vacuum as your guide to making sure the carbs are balanced properly.

 So, syncing motorcycle carburetors usually isn’t that tough, provided you’ve got the right tools and a little bit of know-how.